Leptonita/SPRINT-8-REACT/README.md

 EX7 -  Private routes and CONTEXT API to prevent visiting SpaceShips without a previous Login.

-EX8 - Adding pilots photos linkable to their own page information if it is available on.
+      OLD -- EX8 -- Adding pilots photos linkable to their own page information if it is available on. (old version linking to PilotPage)

-EX9 - Adding films with a structure similar to pilots' (a photo linkble to its film page).
+      OLD -- EX9 -- Adding films with a structure similar to pilots' (a photo linkble to its film page) (old version linking to FilmPage).

+++ NOW ++
+EX8 and EX9 ---  updated --- pilots and movies cards are set inside ShipPage"

-      changed login entry dynamic with button "start" only access from Home
+      OLD --- changed login entry dynamic with button "start" only access from Home

+++ NOW ++ Login appears automatically if the user is not logged in

 EX10 - testing

 :::: Due to compatibility issues between testing library / jest / axios I had to modify package.json:

-:::: this didn't do the job correctly:::::"test": "react-scripts test --transformIgnorePatterns node_modules/?!my-library-dir/"
+      OLD --- this didn't do the job correctly:::::"test": "react-scripts test --transformIgnorePatterns node_modules/?!my-library-dir/"

+++ NOW ++
 Finally it works for me updating package.json with:
 "test": "react-scripts test --transformIgnorePatterns node_modules/?!axios/",